actswartz/dlr/master_lab.md

 ---

-# Lab 10 – Pod-Aware Jinja2: Deriving IPs from pod_id
+# Lab 10 – Pod-Aware Jinja2: Deriving Hostnames & Mgmt IPs from pod_id

 ### Overview

+Data-plane addresses are identical in every pod, but **management addresses and hostnames depend on the pod number**.

-Instead of hard-coding IPs, you will use a `pod_id` variable and the formulas from your addressing scheme to generate IPs in templates.
+You’ll use a `pod_id` variable and simple formulas to generate:

+* Hostnames (`R1-PODN`, etc.)
+* Management IP addresses in `10.222.1.0/24`

 ### High-Level Tasks

 1. Add `pod_id: N` to each host’s vars.
-2. Build templates that compute:

-   * Hostname
-   * Loopback addresses
-   * Interface addresses (R1–R2, R2–R3)
-3. Create `build_pod.yml` to push the generated configs.
+2. Create a Jinja2 template that:

+   * Builds the correct hostname from `pod_id`
+   * Calculates mgmt IPs like `10.222.1.(10 + pod_id)` for R1, etc.
+3. Create a playbook (e.g., `mgmt_build.yml`) to:

+   * Render the resulting config snippet for each router.
+   * Push it using the vendor config modules.
-4. Compare the result to your earlier manual configuration.
+4. Compare the result to your existing mgmt/hostname configuration.

 ---